Craft your own divorce solutions

 without court intervention.

-Collaborative divorce is different from an uncontested divorce process.
 Collaborative divorce is an alternative to the traditional divorce (and other family law situations).
-There are definitely disputes between the parties, but the parties wish to resolve those disputes without using formal litigation or arbitration processes.
+Collaborative divorce is different from an uncontested divorce.
+There are disagreements that the parties haven’t quite been able to resolve themselves.
+But the parties wish to resolve those disagreements without using formal litigation or arbitration processes.

 Some of the key features of the collaborative divorce process are: